List of German utopian communities: List

-Interpretations
+Categorization

+There has been no clear consensus on the exact assignment of settlements into categories.

+Ulrich Linse separates the spectrum of settlement attempts into a social reform period and lebensreformische (1900–1914/18), freideutsch-bündische (1918–1923) and bündisch-jugendbewegte (1923-1933) phases.

+Gustav Küppers categorizes settlements by biological, world-view, political, social, aesthetic and theoretic-pedagogical principles.
+Gustav Heinecke separates them into völkisch-imperialist and purely religious settlements.

+Georg Becker names religious and religious-socialist (Habertshof, Bruderhof, Neusonnenfeld, Vogelhof), anti-semitic völkisch (Donnershag), communist (Barkenhof) and anarcho-syndicalist (Freie Erde) communes.

+Christoph Conti sees religious spirit in all settlements and categorizes them further into political left, right, Christian and women's settlements.

+Interpretation of success

-Bernd Wedemeyer-Kolwe describes four lines of interpretation which roughly follow and build on each other chronologically.
+Most scholars agree that settlements were short-lived due to economic difficulties, lack of agricultural training and ideological quarrels within groups.
+However, the ideological success of settlements has been controversial.
+Bernd Wedemeyer-Kolwe describes four lines of interpretation which roughly follow and build on each other chronologically:

-Early scholarship from the 1960s onwards saw reform movements as ersatz religion and compensation of the bourgeois middle class, which was loosing political influence between growing capitalist magnates and under pressure from a rising working class.
+Early scholarship from the 1960s onwards saw reform movements as ersatz religion and compensation of the bourgeois middle class, which was losing political influence between growing capitalist magnates and under pressure from a rising working class.
 Settlements, then, were a romantic-utopian escapism from mass industrialization into the personal and individual.

 Building on this, researchers of the 1970s and 1980s increasingly saw aspects of socio-political protest incorporated into the allegedly private reform movements.
-This bourgeois-anti-bourgeois paradox was extensively examined in scholarship from then on and later became seen as an essential character of modernism, because "modernity stands in its essence continually in opposition to itself".
+This bourgeois-anti-bourgeois paradox was extensively examined in scholarship from then on and was later seen as an essential character of modernism, because "modernity stands in its essence continually in opposition to itself".

 Finally, a majority of contemporary scholars now view the reform movements not as escape from or protest against modernity, but instead its very forerunners.
-Wedemeyer-Kolwe points out that this also adequately reflects the self-perception of those people involved in the 19th century reform movements, who thought themselves "rational, modern and progressive".
+Wedemeyer-Kolwe points out that this also adequately reflects the self-perception of those involved in the 19th century reform movements, who thought themselves "rational, modern and progressive".

-According to another fringe interpretation presented by Barlösius and Wedemeyer-Kolwe, the reform movements allowed members of a newly developing middle class to assimilated themselves into and absorb the former bourgeois lifestyle and values, which became the new mainstream in the early 20th century.
+According to another fringe interpretation presented by Barlösius and Wedemeyer-Kolwe, the reform movements allowed members of a newly developing middle class to assimilate themselves into and absorb the former bourgeois lifestyle and values, which became the new mainstream in the early 20th century.
 Eisenberg also observed this in the history of association football.

 There has been no updated overview on the settlement aspect of German 19th century reform movements in particular since the handbook of 1998.
 Furthermore, "interpretations of the historic phenomenon in its global context are still missing".